nightowlware/iglue/README.md

 "iglue IDs" map directly to the names of the pipes/fifos on the system.

-For sending, a fixed-size string message is written directly to a specific named pipe.
+For sending, a fixed-size string message is written directly to the pipe matching the destination iglue ID.
-For receiving, a dedicated goroutine constantly waits for messages on a named pipe; when a new message arrives, it is written to the client's receving channel.
+For receiving, a dedicated goroutine constantly waits for messages on the named pipe; when a new message arrives, it is written to the client's receving channel.